wkumari/draft-vandergaast-edns-client-subnet/README.md

    IANA has already assigned option code 8 in the "DNS EDNS0 Option Codes (OPT)" registry to ECS.

-Contavalli, et al.       Expires August 27, 2015               [Page 12]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

    The IANA is requested to update the reference ("draft-ietf-dnsop- edns-client-subnet") to refer to this RFC when published.

+Contavalli, et al.      Expires September 8, 2015              [Page 12]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

 8. DNSSEC Considerations